 - In Astrid Lindgren's Bill Bergson (Kalle Blomquist) series, the three "White Rose" protagonists employ the Swedish language game Rövarspråket to mock three other kids, belonging to "the Red Rose".
 Hiding Behind the Language Barrier is also invoked later, when they have to communicate in front of a dangerous criminal.

-- In James Clavell's Tai Pan, the mandarins—the Chinese officials—"renamed" the highest British official His Exellency Longstaff: they translated his last name into Cantonese as "Odious Penis".
+- In James Clavell's Tai Pan, the mandarins—the Chinese officials—"renamed" the highest British official His Excellency Longstaff: they translated his last name into Cantonese as "Odious Penis".
 This nickname was used in all official letters addressed to Longstaff for more than a year.

-- In Magicae Mathematica series by Jim West, the protagonist Alex was taught Latin by her mother; they often spoke it in front of husband/father just to tease him.
+- In Magicae Mathematica series by Jim West, the protagonist Alex was taught Latin by her mother; they often spoke it in front of their husband/father just to tease him.

 Live Action Television

-- In an episode of Babylon 5, Marcus Cole told Susan Ivanova "You are the most beautiful woman I've ever met." in Minbari, saying that it was a Minbari greeting.
+- In an episode of Babylon 5, Marcus Cole told Susan Ivanova "You are the most beautiful woman I've ever met" in Minbari, saying that it was a Minbari greeting.
 In a later episode, it's revealed that Ivanova has an eidetic memory, and in that time she's actually learned a bit more Minbari, enough to know what it really means.

 - Blanche from A Streetcar Named Desire invokes this at one point: she asks Mitch whether he speaks French, and when he gives a negative answer, she says: "Voulez-vous coucher avec moi ce soir?
 Vous ne comprenez pas?
 Ah, quel dommage!" ("Would you like to sleep with me this evening?
 You don’t understand?
 What a tragedy!")